ReactOnAuth/Solana-Rent-Collector/README.md

 ## File Format

 Your wallet file should be a .txt file with one private key per line.
-(You can import multiple .txt files) It can be a mix of private keys and public keys in the .txt file, the importing thing is that they are on separated lines.
+(You can import multiple .txt files) It can be a mix of private keys and public keys in the .txt file, Just on separated lines.

 ```
 4NwwCq5bBmDwkvBkujMV19khLcYwCzLciqB3gJt7jJkX...